Chapter 12

 My chest softens at the downward tilt of his lips.
 Rudolph has done a number on him, but we can't ignore away our problems.
 Now that Marcus has put him on long-term kitchen duty, we can only go hungry for so long.
 "Don't worry, Carson.
 I'll talk to him alone.
 No sense in all of us drawing his wrath."

-Marcus sees me as I approach his table and gives me his undivided attention.
-There's already the barest hint of a smirk tugging at the corner of his mouth.
-He's going to be impossible to deal with in front of everyone, but if I can talk to him privately—like Willow did with him yesterday—he might not feel like he has to put on an act.
+Marcus sees me as I approach his table.
+There's already a hint of a smirk tugging at the corner of his mouth.
+He's going to be impossible to deal with in front of everyone, but if I can talk to him privately—like Willow did the other day—he might not feel like he has to put on an act.

 The colorful assortment of food on the table distracts me.
-Mac and cheese, deli meat sandwiches, pancakes—even boxes of cookies I didn't know we had.
 A boy strips meat from a chicken leg with gusto and tosses the remains on top of a tray heaped with bones.
 The girl across from him picks at a bowl of fruit with her fork, giggling with a friend.
+They're enjoying a feast while the rest of us have to make do with what barely passes as prison food.